-Operating Segments are reported in a manner consistent with the internal reporting provided to the Directors.
-The Chief Operating Decision Maker ('CODM'), which is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Directors.
+Operating Segments are reported in a manner consistent with the internal reporting provided to the Directors of the Manager of the Fund.
+The Chief Operating Decision Maker ('CODM'), which is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Directors of the Manager.

 The Fund is organised into one main business segment, focusing on achieving long-term total returns through acquisition, refurbishment and holding predominantly residential property interests.
 The Fund's secondary segment is the geographical segment, based on the one main location of the investments, UK wide with focus on key urban centres.
+The Fund previously focused on investment located in Prime Central London.